simc/logger/README.md

 ## LogFilter

 The `LogFilter` decides which log events should be shown and which don't.<br>
-The default implementation (`DebugFilter`) shows all logs with `level >= Logger.level` while in debug mode.
+The default implementation (`DevelopmentFilter`) shows all logs with `level >= Logger.level` while in debug mode.
 In release mode all logs are omitted.

 You can create your own `LogFilter` like this:
 ```dart